SevenShepherd/SevenShepherd.github.io/about.markdown

 - <a href="https://amzn.to/3WsN0Uw" style="font-style:Italic;font-size:19px;">ESV Study Bible</a>
     - Approximately **200+ biblical scholars**: [100+](https://www.esv.org/translation/) in translation.
 95 in study.
     - Including [Dr. Wayne Grudem (PhD, Cambridge)](https://youtu.be/s9e3Y2SMXag) Member of the Translation Oversight Committee for the English Standard Version of the Bible, the general editor of the ESV Study Bible
+    - Including [Dr. J. I. Packer (PhD, Oxford)](https://youtu.be/jOFsFgUUdZo) as general editor of the ESV and theological editor of the ESV Study Bible.
     - Translation Type: Formal Equivalence "Word-For-Word" Essentially Equivalent.
     - Textual Basis: Masoretic Text BHS '83, DSS, LXX, SP, S, Vg; UBS5, NA28
     - Leading scholarship from 9 countries, nearly 20 denominations, and 50 seminaries, colleges, and universities.
 Cambridge, London, Oxford, Dallas, etc.